theWhiteWulfy/personal-site/src/posts/work/baario.md

 Baario is an ever-growing knowledge base of local information sourced and verified by local community members.
 Whether it's about solving a local issue, finding local help, or sharing something cool with the community, Baario has got it covered.
 It's a free and open platform where anyone can participate and contribute.

-This platform was acquired by Google neighbourly in late 2017, and the links may now be defunct.
+This platform was acquired by Google Neighbourly in late 2017, and the links may now be defunct.

-Current app status: Sunsetted in Jan 2018.
+Current app status: Sunsetted in Jan 2018.<br>
-Website: baario.com,
+Website: baario.com,<br>
-Twitter: @thebaario,
+Twitter: @thebaario,<br>
-Instagram: @thebaario
+Instagram: @thebaario<br>